-- Multiple-choice questions are worth 1 point each and appear on FCAT SSS Reading, Mathematics, and Science tests and the FCAT NRT Reading and Mathematics for all grades.
-Students choose the best answer from four answer choices. - Gridded-response questions are worth 1 point each and appear on the FCAT SSS Mathematics test in Grades 5-10 and the FCAT SSS Science test in Grades 8 and 10.
-These questions require students to determine a numeric answer and bubble it in on a grid. - Performance tasks are part of the FCAT SSS for students in Grades 4, 5, 8, and 10.
+- Multiple-choice questions are worth 1 point each and appear at all grade levels on all FCAT SSS and FCAT NRT tests.
+For FCAT Reading, Mathematics, and Science tests students choose the best answer from four answer choices.
+For the multiple-choice portion of FCAT Writing+, students choose the best answer from either three or four possible answer choices. - Gridded-response questions are worth 1 point each and appear on the FCAT SSS Mathematics test in Grades 5-10 and the FCAT SSS Science test in Grades 8 and 11.
+These questions require students to determine a numeric answer and bubble it in on a grid. - Performance tasks are part of the FCAT SSS for students in Grades 4, 5, 8, 10, and 11.
 These tasks require students to answer reading questions in their own words, show their solutions to mathematics questions, or respond to science questions.
 There are two types of performance tasks: short-response and extended-response.
 Short-response tasks take about 5 minutes to answer and receive 0, 1, or 2 points.
 Extended-response tasks take 10-15 minutes to complete and receive 0, 1, 2, 3, or 4 points.
 Answers to performance tasks are scored using a holistic scoring rubric.
 (Copies of the holistic scoring rubrics for each subject are provided in this booklet.)
-A minimum of two trained readers (scorers) independently score each answer.
-The final score is the result of these multiple evaluations. - For FCAT Writing, students in Grades 4, 8, and 10 write an essay for an assigned topic (prompt).
+A minimum of two trained scorers independently score each answer.
+The final score is the result of these multiple evaluations. - For the essay portion of FCAT Writing+, students in Grades 4, 8, and 10 write an essay for an assigned topic (prompt).
 Students in Grade 4 write either an expository or a narrative essay while students in Grades 8 and 10 write either an expository or a persuasive essay.
 The highest score a student can receive is a 6.
 Student essays are scored using a holistic scoring rubric.
-Two trained readers independently score each essay.
-The score reported is the average of both readers' scores.
-(A copy of the holistic scoring rubric for writing is provided in this booklet.)
+Two trained scorers independently score each essay.
+The score reported is the average of both scorers' scores.
+(A copy of the holistic scoring rubric for Writing+ is provided in this booklet.)